Web compatibility issues in South Korea: Web Standard Project

 Mozilla Korea Community established the Web Standard Forum in 2004 and continued various discussions and promotional activities to improve it.
-The anti-Activity X campaign was led by Channy Yun, and the web standard guide was provided free of charge.
+The anti-ActiveX campaign was led by Channy Yun, and the web standard guide was provided free of charge.
 In August 2005, the focus was mainly on browser compatibility with web page layouts, including web standards centered on Korean Web standard technology communities, recommending the elimination of DOM errors, and replacing existing table layouts with CSS.

 Open Web

-The Open Web was established in 2006 by Professor Kim Ki-chang of Korea University School of Law, calling for improvements to the web standards and support for users who do not use Microsoft products.
+The Open Web was established in 2006 by Professor Kim Ki Chang of Korea University School of Law, calling for improvements to the web standards and support for users who do not use Microsoft products.
 The Financial Supervisory Commission said this is due to security issues, but people argued that ActiveX is outdated given general-purpose encryption technologies such as SSL.
 The KCC recommended the removal of ActiveX.

 IE6 Exclusion Movement

 Internet Explorer 6 (IE6) was released in 2001.
 It had a 20% share in the world market and 50% in South Korea as of 2009.
 As a result, many companies create websites compatible with IE6.
-To reduce thie negative impact of this limitation, many parts of the world are campaigning to remove Internet Explorer 6, through movements like IE6 No More, IE6 Must Die, and IE6 Countdown.
+To reduce the negative impact of this limitation, many parts of the world are campaigning to remove Internet Explorer 6, through movements like IE6 No More, IE6 Must Die, and IE6 Countdown.
 In South Korea, portals display a message at the top of the screen that recommends upgrading to IE7 and IE8.

 Due to this IE6 Exclusion campaign, IE6's market share fell to less than 2% in South Korea as of January 2014 and to less than 5% in the global market along with the end of Windows XP support in April 2014, and the adoption of smartphones.